ArletaGzik/PORTFOLIO/README.md

 👋 Hi!
 I'm Arleta Gzik– I am Junior QA Manual at entry-level, eager to develop my technical skills and grow professionally.
 I have experience in projects that paid attention to the quality, details, and process-oriented mindset.
 I am a holder of the ISTQB Certified Tester FL certificate.

+🚀 **I believe that thorough testing is the key to reliable software!**

 💼 **I specialize in:**
 - Manual testing (functional, regression, exploratory)